sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/2-ER-Models-and-Diagrams/2-Cardinality-of-relationships-and-constructing-minimal-tables.md

 The following are a exhaustive set of rules that help in constructing proper tables. how to use?
 Just try to create tables and also satisfy the rules at the same time.
 The rules get satisfied at a certain point, stop there, you are done.

 Steps:
-1. Given a ER diagram, find its cardinality and participation values of entities, and then transform the diagram into a table using a general algorithm.
+1. Given a ER diagram, find its cardinality and participation values of entities, and then transform the diagram into a tables.
 2. Try to store *all* data in tables and make sure all criteria are satisfied.
 3. Use set theoretic notation.